-A full and rich Merlot with a high abv (14.5%) and a developed tannic structure courtesy of the intense 2020 vintage.
+A full and rich Merlot with a developed tannic structure.

 The Merlot vines are grown on gentle slopes made up of chalky-clay soils but away from the drier areas.
 The vineyard is situated on the southeast side of the southern part of Ardèche with a typically Mediterranean climate.

 This wine is made according to traditional methods in vats for 8 to 10 days, at a controlled temperature of 25°C.